csc-training/summerschool/application-design/docs/02-documentation-testing.md

 - At the highest level tests the whole application
 - Recommended to be combined with unit testing

-# Challenges with HPC

-- Behavior can depend on the number of threads and MPI tasks
-    - Parallel components should be tested with multiple different parallelization schemes
-    - Results can change with different MPI geometries
-    - GPU have different aritmethic units: perfectly reproducible results may not be available.
-- Large scale integration tests can be time consuming
-- Changes in program code may also lead to degradation in performance and scalability
-    - Tests should track also the performance

-# Challenges with HPC

-- Performance is often system/architecture specific
-    - Preferably test on multiple architectures
-- Complicated dependency chains makes testing even harder
-    - Impossible to test exhaustively
-- Systems are very noisy, especially on the filesystem and network level.
-- Different compilers may produce different results (and have bugs)
-- How to get access to different branches of CPUs / GPUs?

 # Continuous integration

 - Automatic testing